rje42/MixedGraphs/README.md

-Graphs are implemented patchily in R, in various packages which each have their strengths and weaknesses.  `MixedGraphs` allows flexible specification of graphs with multiple edge types, and can be expanded with custom edges.
+Graphs are implemented patchily in R, in various packages which each have their strengths and weaknesses.  `MixedGraphs` allows flexible specification of graphs with multiple edge types, that can be expanded with custom edges, as well as interfaces for existing packages.
 Ultimately we intend to be able to use the functionality of most existing graph packages with the objects in `mixedgraphs`.